Husam-AbuZina/Learning-OOP-and-Design-Patterns/Design-Principles.md

 Segregation means keeping things separated, and the Interface Segregation Principle is about separating the interfaces.

 The principle states that many client-specific interfaces are better than one general-purpose interface.
 Clients should not be forced to implement a function they do no need.

+## 5. Dependency Inversion Principle
+The Dependency Inversion principle states that our classes should depend upon interfaces or abstract classes instead of concrete classes and functions.

+These two principles are indeed related and we have applied this pattern before while we were discussing the Open-Closed Principle.

+We want our classes to be open to extension, so we have reorganized our dependencies to depend on interfaces instead of concrete classes.
+Our PersistenceManager class depends on InvoicePersistence instead of the classes that implement that interface.